Welcome to Behavioral Finance Friday

 Have you noticed a secret conspiracy among the greeting card, candy, and retail industries to guilt us into buying something for someone about every six weeks throughout the year?
 Check a calendar.
 There seem to be more national "spending events" than ever before.
 And if there's a gap, some marketing genius invents a new reason to spend.

-Granted I love all the new flavors and colors of M&Ms that seem to arrive in sequence event after event.
-Pay attention … the conspiracy is much more insidious than selling a few million pounds of candy.
+Granted, I love all the new flavors and colors of M&Ms that seem to arrive in sequence event after event.
+But, the conspiracy is much more insidious than selling a few million pounds of candy.